P = NP

+Let's note that the solution contains the implementations of linear equations 1--7 only of linear program \notion{TCPEPLP} because an implementation of the complete set of the linear equations of linear program \notion{TCPEPLP} leads to too much count of variables and equations to run ther application on modern computers.
+It turns out that using linear equations 1--7 of linear program \notion{TCPEPLP} are sufficient to run the application on small examples.

-For example, it takes about 1 Gb of RAM when the length of an accepting computation path is greater than 15.
-In that case, linear program with about 4000 variables and 4000 equations is solved; it takes about 1 Gb of RAM to solve such linear programs by the linear program solver. \mysectiona {Conclusion} {Conclusion} \thinspace\thinspace This paper presents the program of deterministic multi-tape Turing machine $M\langle\exists AcceptingPath\rangle$ that determines in polynomial time if there exists an accepting computation path of polynomial time non-deterministic single-tape Turing machine $M\langle NP\rangle$ that decides a language $A$ over a finite alphabet (machine $M\langle \exists AcceptingPath\rangle$ is different for each machine $M\langle NP\rangle$).
+\mysectiona {Conclusion} {Conclusion} \thinspace\thinspace This paper presents the program of deterministic multi-tape Turing machine $M\langle\exists AcceptingPath\rangle$ that determines in polynomial time if there exists an accepting computation path of polynomial time non-deterministic single-tape Turing machine $M\langle NP\rangle$ that decides a language $A$ over a finite alphabet (machine $M\langle \exists AcceptingPath\rangle$ is different for each machine $M\langle NP\rangle$).
 As a result, the equality of classes \notion{P} and \notion{NP} is proved.

-The computations presented in this paper are `not ordinary' computations in the sense that the tape-inconsistent sequences of the computation steps are used to determine if there exists an accepting computation path of machine $M\langle NP\rangle$.
+The computations presented in this paper are `not ordinary' computations in the sense that the notion of tape-arbitrary sequences of the computation steps is used to determine if there exists an accepting computation path of machine $M\langle NP\rangle$.
 The author of this paper proposes denoting these computations by one of the following: \begin{enumerate} \item[1)] {using-complement computations;} \item[2)] {superfluous computations.} \end{enumerate} But these computations is ordinary in the sense that the computations are preformed by Turing machines; the computations presented in the present paper are not quantum computations, for example, or other kind of computations which uses non-standard concepts.

-The concept suggested in the present paper can be applied in some a way not only for Turing machine programs but also for computer programs written on imperative programming languages like Pascal or C\#.
-But it is not clear for now if the algorithms proposed in the present paper can be used in practice to implement non-deterministic algorithms using deterministic imperative programs because of too high computational complexity of linear program solvers for now.
+The concept suggested in the present paper can be applied in some a way not only for Turing machine programs but also for computer programs written on imperative programming languages like Pascal or C\# if one adds non-deterministic commands to such languages.